HendrikKuehne/belief_propagation/README.md

 ### BP-DMRG

 The BP-DMRG algorithm is in many respects a standard implementation of DMRG.
-Standard implementations in one dimension rely on the site-canonical form of a MPS, however, which is not available for PEPOs.[^1] This is where BP comes in: in absence of a canonical form, the left- and right block in the local Hamiltonian need to be obtained through partial contraction of the expectation value $\braket{\psi|H|\psi}$.
+Standard implementations in one dimension rely on the site-canonical form of a MPS, however, which is not available for TNOs.[^1] This is where BP comes in: in absence of a canonical form, the left- and right block in the local Hamiltonian need to be obtained through partial contraction of the expectation value $\braket{\psi|H|\psi}$.
 This is computationally intensive to do exactly for each local update, but contraction through BP is cheap.
 Thus, this implementation of DMRG forms the local Hamiltonian from messages.
 Note also that since there is no canonical form available, the local update requires us to solve a generalized eigenvalue problem.

 One sweep of BP-DMRG thus proceeds as follows (for every node):

 * QR-gauging, with node $i$ as orthogonality center.
 * BP iterations on $\braket{\psi|H^{(\pm)}|\psi}$ and $\braket{\psi|\psi}$, to obtain fixed-point messages.
 * Assemble local Hamiltonian $H_i^{(\pm)} = \mathrm{Tr}\left(W_i^{(\pm)}\prod_{j\in\partial i}m_{j\rightarrow i}^{(\pm)}\right)$ and local environment $N_i = \mathrm{Tr}\left(I_{D\times D}\prod_{j\in\partial i}m_{j\rightarrow i}\right)$.
-* Solve the generalized eigenvalue problem $\left(H^{(+)}+H^{(-)}\right)\ket{\psi_i}=\lambda N_i\ket{\psi_i}$ to obtain the new PEPS tensor $\psi_i$ on this site.
+* Solve the generalized eigenvalue problem $\left(H^{(+)}+H^{(-)}\right)\ket{\psi_i}=\lambda N_i\ket{\psi_i}$ to obtain the new TNS tensor $\psi_i$ on this site.

 What does this look like in practice?
 All the above functionality is captured in the `run()` function of the `DMRG` class.
 The instantiation of one such object requires two things:

 * A Hamiltonian.
 Since BP only converges on positive- or negative-semidefinite graphical models, it must be split up into a positive- and a negative-semidefinite part.
 Functions for obtaining definite splittings of the TFI model and the Heisenberg model come with this module.[^2]
 * An initial state.
-It can be defined in two ways: Either by passing a bond dimension, in which case an initial state with that bond dimension is chosen at random, or by explicitly passing a state (e.g. an instance of the `PEPS` class).
+It can be defined in two ways: Either by passing a bond dimension, in which case an initial state with that bond dimension is chosen at random, or by explicitly passing a state (e.g. an instance of the `TNS` class).

 Consider the following code snippet: